 Greenwich Observatory Tickets

 The Royal Greenwich Observatory offers several different ticket options, but to get the best prices you will want to make your purchase online.
 They offer a day explorer ticket which includes admission to both the Cutty Sark and the Royal Observatory.
+Click here for more information about the day explorer ticket.
 You can also purchase a combined ticket for the MBNA Thames Clipper and the Greenwich Observatory and arrive by boat.
 For those over 60, you can get one third off entry to the main attractions and tours on Tuesdays.
 If you plan to visit the Observatory often, you may want to consider becoming a member.

 You will need to buy your tickets to the Planetarium shows separately unless you are a member.
 The planetarium is popular, so get tickets for the show you want to see in advance.
 It’s best to book online a day or so before your visit to Greenwich or worst case, first thing when you get to the British Royal Observatory.